exasol/row-level-security/doc/system_requirements.md

 Rationale:

-This allows data owner to see if a role already exists.
+This allows data owners to see if a role already exists.

 Covers: